OFS/ofs.github.io/docs/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001.md

 |Universal Verification Methodology	|UVM	|A modular, reusable, and scalable testbench structure via an API framework.
 In the context of OFS, the UVM enviroment provides a system level simulation environment for your design.|
 |Virtual Function Input/Output	|VFIO	|An Input-Output Memory Management Unit (IOMMU)/device agnostic framework for exposing direct device access to userspace. (link)|

 ### **1.3 Introduction to Open FPGA Stack**

 The Open FPGA Stack (OFS) is a modular infrastructure of hardware platform components, open source upstreamed software, and broad ecosystem support that enables an efficient path to develop a custom FPGA platform.
 OFS provides a framework of FPGA synthesizable code, simulation environment and synthesis/simulation scripts.

 The key components of OFS include:

--   Target development platforms such as Intel-branded Programmable Acceleration Cards (PACs), Acceleration Development Platforms (ADPs) and third-party platforms.
+- Target development platforms such as Altera-branded development kits, Acceleration Development Platforms (ADPs), and third-party platforms.

 - Board Management Controller RTL and firmware that supports telemetry monitoring and capability for remote configuration updates.

 - Source accessible, modular FPGA Interface  manager (FIM) RTL with a UVM infrastructure unit tests that can be leveraged for your own custom FIM design.
 The FIM can be thought of as the FPGA shell that provides the I/O ring and timing closed management components for the FPGA.

-- Basic building blocks for interconnect and PF/VF translation and arbitration; Platform Interface Manager (PIM) which provides Avalon<sup>&reg;</sup> bus compliant interfaces.
+- Basic building blocks for interconnect and PF/VF translation and arbitration; Platform Interface Manager (PIM) which provides Avalon<sup>&reg;</sup> and Arm® AMBA® 4 AXI4 bus compliant interfaces.

 - AFU examples both in the git repository and workload examples provided by 3rd party vendors.